Cauda Equina Syndrome(CES)

 • Sensory abnormalities, particularly in the saddle area

-• Visceral involvement, typically urinary bladder.
+• Visceral involvement, typically the urinary bladder.

 (i) Lower back pain and sciatica: